harshith7304/GenAI_Generate_DSL_query_from_natural_language_using_advanced_RAG_pipeline-main/README.md

 # GenAI-Powered Natural Language to DSL Query Generator with Advanced RAG Pipeline

-**Observability and data access with a production-grade pipeline that translates natural language into precise PromQL queries using cutting-edge Retrieval-Augmented Generation (RAG)**
+**Developed during my internship at Samsung as part of the PRISM program** **Observability and data access with a production-grade pipeline that translates natural language into precise PromQL queries using cutting-edge Retrieval-Augmented Generation (RAG)**

 ## 🧠 Technical Highlights